voxel51/platform-sdk/examples/i2v-demo/README.md

 provides a `test-i2v` script that you can use to perform such tests.
 Type `test-i2v -h` to learn more about the script.

-To test your analytic locally, first download a directory of frames to work
+To test your image locally, first download a directory of frames to work with:
-with:

 ```shell
 mkdir -p data